To submit a session, please click here.

 Session Length: 75 minutes

-Maximum Number of Facilitators: 3
+Maximum Number of Facilitators: 4

-Learning Labs provide an opportunity for hands-on interactive training in a classroom-style format.
+Learning Labs provide an opportunity for hands-on interactive training in a classroom-style setting.
 Session leaders will engage attendees in immersive learning to experience an activity, lesson, or exercise using real tools and solutions.
 Labs are intended to be structured as bring-your-own-device sessions to allow attendees to try out new ideas on their own equipment—and to walk away with new information and concrete takeaways that carry the learning into practice.

 Innovation Demos